inveniosoftware/docs-invenio-rdm/docs/releases/v14/switch-to-uv.md

 5. Defines where uv should find local packages (including workspace members)
 6. Declares this is a workspace project with "site" as a member package
 7. Replaces Pipfile's `[dev-packages]` - groups dependencies by their purpose
+8. v14 needs `pytest-invenio` 4.x.
+The script bumps the pin it copies from `site/setup.cfg`.

 ??? info "Understanding uv Workspaces"